Velimir V. Vesselinov

 I am also the lead developer of a series of groundbreaking open-source codes for machine learning, data analytics, and model diagnostic.
 The codes are actively used worldwide by the community.
 They are available on GitHub and GitLab.

 One of the codes is SmartTensors: a general framework for Unsupervised, Supervised, and Physics-Informed Machine ML/AI.
-In 2021, SmartTensors has received two R&D100 award.
+In 2021, SmartTensors has received two R&D100 awards.

 Another code is MADS: an integrated high-performance computational framework for data analytics and model diagnostics.
 MADS has been integrated in SmartTensors to perform model calibration (history matching), uncertainty quantification, sensitivity analysis, risk assessment and decision analysis based on the SmartTensors ML/AI predictions.